louisameline/tooltipster-discovery/README.md

 # tooltipster-discovery

-Discovery is a Tooltipster plugin to help browsing through a series of tooltips.
+Discovery is a [Tooltipster](http://iamceege.github.io/tooltipster/) plugin to help browsing through a series of tooltips.
+MIT license.

 The idea is that if you hover over an element which makes a tooltip appear, and then move to an adjacent element also with a tooltip, there should be no "closing" and "opening" animations.
 The first tooltip closes and the second one opens immediately.
 This is useful when you have a row of adjacent elements, and a user wants to "browse" the tooltips of each one.